 Alternative investments include all investments for which a readily determinable fair value does not exist.
 For the Endowment, alternative investments include its investments in common and commingled equity, fixed income and real asset trust funds, directional hedge funds and various limited partnership funds.
 In accordance with accounting principles generally accepted in the United States, the Endowment estimates the fair value of investments in investment companies for which the investment does not have a readily determinable fair value using net asset value per share or its equivalent.
-Unless it is possible that all or a portion of the investments will be sold for an amount different from net asset value reported by the underlying funds approximates the fair value of these investments.
+Unless it is possible that all or a portion of the investments will be sold for an amount different from net asset value, the Endowment applies a practical expedient and concludes that the net asset value reported by the underlying funds approximates the fair value of these investments.
 The Endowment has estimated the fair value of its alternative investments at the net asset value per share or its equivalent, such as partners' capital per share, without adjustment.
 The following are descriptions of each alternative investment:

-The Endowment has investments in various common and commingled trust equity funds of \$57,627,555 and \$57,562,338 at December 31, 2014 and 2013, respectively.
+The Endowment has investments in various common and commingled trust equity funds of \$54,911,300 and \$57,627,555 at December 31, 2015 and 2014, respectively.
 Interests in these funds are generally redeemable on a monthly basis with 5 to 30 business days' notice and include various U.S domestic large, mid and small cap securities and international equity securities including equity securities of companies located in the less developed countries of the world.

-The Endowment has investments in various common and commingled trust fixed income funds of \$25,638,275 and \$27,920,440 at December 31, 2014 and 2013, respectively.
+The Endowment has investments in various common and commingled trust fixed income funds of \$24,540,173 and \$25,638,275 at December 31, 2015 and 2014, respectively.
 Interests in these funds are generally redeemable on a monthly basis with 5 to 30 business days' notice and include various fixed income investments in the sovereign bonds and other fixed income securities in the U.S and worldwide in an attempt to outperform both the broad U.S. bond market and the broad worldwide bond market.
 These funds also invest in investment grade inflation-indexed securities, including U.S. Treasury inflation indexed securities and no-U.S. dollar denominated inflation-indexed securities.

-The Endowment has investments in common and commingled trust real asset funds of \$2,293,451 and \$2,711,182 at December 31, 2014 and 2013, respectively.
-Interests in these funds are generally redeemable on a daily or monthly basis with 5 to 30 days business notice and include various assets across a broad spectrum of commodity and natural resource-oriented asset categories pursuing a multi-strategy approach to investing in the commodities and natural resource markets, which include futures, options on futures and forward contracts on exchange traded agricultural goods, metals, minerals, energy products, natural resources and foreign currencies.
+The Endowment has investments in common and commingled trust real asset funds of \$1,736,832 and \$2,293,451 at December 31, 2015 and 2014, respectively.
+Interests in these funds are generally redeemable on a daily or monthly basis with 5 to 30 days business notice and include various assets across a broad spectrum of commodity and natural resource-oriented asset categories pursuing a multistrategy approach to investing in the commodities and natural resource markets, which include futures, options on futures and forward contracts on exchange traded agricultural goods, metals, minerals, energy products, natural resources and foreign currencies.